HomeArticlesThe Psychology of Paying Off Debt: Why It Feels Hard

 The relationship between financial stress and financial decision-making is not intuitive.
 Most people assume stress motivates better decisions — that feeling the pressure of debt creates urgency that leads to action.

 This has a direct, practical implication for debt payoff: the months when you are most financially stressed — when the balance feels most overwhelming, when an unexpected expense has set you back — are the months when your decision-making capacity is most compromised.
-This is why financial counselors consistently recommend making debt payoff decisions during calm, non-crisis moments and automating them so they execute regardless of emotional state.
+This is why debt payoff decisions should be made during calm, non-crisis moments and automated so they continue regardless of emotional state.

 Common Psychological Mistakes That Extend Debt Timelines